How to Access the Startup Folder on Windows 11/10

 Open the Startup Folder of All Users Through the Run Command Box

-Add An Item to the Startup Folder
+How to Add an Item to the Startup Folder

-2. Now hoover over New and select Shortcut.
+2. Hover over New and select Shortcut.

 Create a New Shortcut in the User Startup Folder